Significant first-principles electron-phonon coupling effects in the LiZnAs and ScAgC half-Heusler thermoelectrics: Results and discussion

-TE transport properties have been obtained using Boltzmann transport theory.
-The most commonly used approximation in this theory for calculating all three electrical properties (S, $\sigma$, and $\kappa_e$) is the CRTA, which assumes an energy-independent electron lifetime \cite{ziman1960}.
+TE transport properties have been obtained using Boltzmann transport theory within various computational approaches.
+The most commonly used approximation in this theory for calculating electrical transport is CRTA, which assumes an energy-independent electron lifetime \cite{ziman1960}.
 However, in semiconductors, due to the strong dependence of the electron lifetime on the electronic eigenvalues, CRTA can be an inadequate approach \cite{ziman1960}.
 This inadequacy is often reflected in the significant discrepancies observed between CRTA-based results and experimental data \cite{solet2025band,nam2022low}.
 Therefore, it is crucial to account for intrinsic scattering phenomena to achieve accurate transport predictions, and in this work, a more demanding first principles \eph\ coupling is considered \cite{zhou2016first}.
-Accordingly, we have analyzed and compared the electrical transport properties obtained using CRTA with those obtained via EPI-based SERTA and MRTA schemes.
+Accordingly, we have analyzed and compared the electrical transport properties obtained using CRTA with those obtained via both EPI-based RTAs.
 In this study, the transport properties under the CRTA are estimated using the BoltzTraP code \cite{madsen2006}.
 To enable a clear comparison between the CRTA and EPI-based methods, the required electron-energy independent lifetime in CRTA is set equal to the value obtained from \eph\ scattering (here, taken from MRTA) at a given T. In this context, the effects of \eph\ scattering, or equivalently carrier lifetimes, are reflected through variations in carrier concentrations in the SERTA or MRTA approaches.
-All three electrical transport coefficients are calculated using the \textit{G$_0$W$_0$} band gap values (applied via scissor correction), which have been estimated in our previous study to be approximately 1.5 eV for \lz\ and 1.0 eV for \sa\ \cite{solet2025many}.
+All three electrical transport coefficients are calculated using the \textit{G$_0$W$_0$} band gap values (applied via scissor correction), which have been estimated in our previous study \cite{solet2025many} to be approximately 1.5 eV for \lz\ and 1.0 eV for \sa.
 Given that the \mue\ is approximately 80–100 times higher than the \muh\ (see Fig.~\hyperref[fig:mob]{\ref{fig:mob}}), our investigation focuses only on the n-type case to research their TE properties, where enhanced efficiency is anticipated.